beekeeper-studio/beekeeper-studio/README.md

 Because building an inclusive and welcoming community is important to us, please follow our code of conduct as you engage with the project.

+Like the app but don't know how to code in JavaScript?
+We have you covered, read our [guide to contributing in 10 minutes without coding](https://github.com/beekeeper-studio/beekeeper-studio/issues/287).

 ### Starting the Dev version of Beekeeper Studio

 Want to write some code and improve Beekeeper Studio?
 Getting set-up is easy on Mac, Linux, or Windows.